Nutrition for Flexibility: 8 Tips to Getting More Bendy

 2. After-Stretching Recommendations

 Shortly after finishing your stretches, eat 1-2 servings of protein.
 This could be eggs, grilled chicken breast, quinoa or some tuna.
-Alternately, a protein shake or some almonds is acceptable.
+Alternately, a protein shake or a handful of almonds is acceptable if you don't have something more substantial available.

 Why does this work?